imgix/vue/README.md

 #### buildSrcSet

-We also provide `buildSrcSet` from imgix-core-js to help developers to create any srcset URL they need.
+We also provide `buildSrcSet` from @imgix/js-core to help developers to create any srcset URL they need.

 ```html
 <template>